estuary/flow/site/docs/concepts/derivations.md

 that results from transformations applied to one or more other collections.

-Derivations derive data continuously, reflecting updates to the source collections in near real-time.
+Derivations derive data continuously, reflecting updates to the source collections as they happen.

-A derivation has two main components in your catalog:
+A derivation has two main components:

 * The new collection, which stores the derived data.
 * A [catalog task](../#tasks), which applies the transformations to source documents as they become available.